 - Memorise your passwords, make them into a chant.

 Do all passwords have to be equally strong?

-Regardless of whether you use your password for a bank service or an e-mail account, you should consider what would happen if the password ends up in the wrong hands.
-If your password is revealed to the wrong people, this can affect the security of other systems if you use the same password for more than one service.
-It is especially important to have a secure, unique password for your e-mail accounts.
-If someone can access your e-mail, they can easily find more passwords sent by e-mail, and then access more services.
+Regardless of whether your password is to be used for bank services or your email account, you should think about the consequences if it falls into the wrong hands.
+Having the same password for more than one service will affect the security of your other systems if the password is compromised.
+It's particularly important to have a secure and unique password for email accounts.
+If someone can access your email, they can easily find more passwords sent by email and then access more services.

-Even strong passwords can become compromised if they are not handled correctly.
-A password falling into the wrong hands can cause major damage.
-Most web browsers have a function to remember the passwords you enter.
-Make a habit of not saving passwords in your browsers.
-Saving them in the browser lets others with access to your computer log in to services where you have saved the password.
-Most browsers allow you to delete saved passwords.
-(Tools/clear browsing history/delete passwords in the menu).
+Even strong passwords can become vulnerable if they are not managed properly.
+A password that falls into the wrong hands can cause serious damage.
+Most browsers have a function for remembering the passwords you enter.
+Do not get into the habit of saving passwords in your browsers.
+If you do, others who have access to your computer can log on to services with saved passwords.
+Most browsers have a feature where you can delete saved passwords.

 Use two-factor authentication and a password manager

-You can also use a password manager to handle all your passwords.
-This is usually an app in your phone, or piece of software on your computer, where you store your passwords.
-The app and its contents are protected by a special password which should be very strong.
+You can use a password manager to manage all your passwords.
+This is generally an app for your mobile phone, or software for your computer, where you store your passwords.
+The app and its contents are protected by a unique password that should be extremely strong.
+Think of that password as the key to a key cabinet where you store other keys.
 Password managers can also help you create strong passwords.

 Responsible: Swedish Agency for Economic and Regional Growth